bjpati/dreamteam/README.md

 #### firebaseModel
 In the firebaseModel we have the functions that handle the firebase.
 FirebaseModelPromise() will be used to get the information from the firebase and will be called every time a user signs in to the page.
 UpdateFirebaseFromModel(model) will be used to save the player that has been added to the team and will be called when the user adds a player to the team.

+#### SignInView & SignUpView & SignInPresenter
+In these files, we create the functions and other code that will need so a user will able to sign up and sign in on the page.

 ## Project setup
 ```
 npm install